UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software.md

 ### BEAST

+BEAST is an application for Bayesian MCMC analysis of molecular sequences orientated towards rooted, time-measured phylogenies inferred using strict or relaxed molecular clock models.

 Note that FigTree and Tracer are available as standalone modules.
 The addons DISSECT, MODEL_SELECTION, and SNAPP are installed for BEAST.

 ```